Want to know how to export and import WooCommerce products? You've come to the right place.

 Finally, you can change the export type to Excel (.xls or .xlsx) or XML in the Export Type section of this screen.

 Once you’ve completed setting up your product export, click Continue, then verify the export settings.
 To run the export, click Confirm & Run Export.
 You can then click either the CSV or Bundle button in the Click to Download section.
-Note, if you change the export type to Excel or XML, the label for the CSV button will change accordingly.
+Note, that if you change the export type to Excel or XML, the label for the CSV button will change accordingly.

 And that’s it.
 That’s how you perform a basic WooCommerce product export!

-Some of the instructions in this section require the Pro version of the plugins, which you can read about at Export WooCommerce Products.
+Some of the instructions in this section require the Pro version of the plugin, which you can read about at Export WooCommerce Products.
 In case you do not have this version, you can use either the free online sandbox or just follow the visuals below.

 The preceding example exported products to a CSV file, but you can quickly change this to Excel simply by changing the export type in the Drag & Drop interface: